The City of London Yeomanry (Rough Riders)

-The Regiment was raised in 1900 for service in the second Boer War as the 20th Battalion Imperial Yeomanry, part of the City Imperial Volunteers.
-In 1902 it was renamed the City of London Yeomanry and took the name ''Rough Riders'' after a body of volunteer horsemen who had fought under Colonel Theodore Roosevelt in the Spanish-American War of 1898.
+The Regiment was raised in 1900 for service in the second Boer War as the 20th Battalion Imperial Yeomanry.
+In 1902 it became a regiment and was renamed the City of London (Rough Riders) Imperial Yeomanry, taking the name ''Rough Riders'' after a body of volunteer horsemen who had fought under Colonel Theodore Roosevelt in the Spanish-American War of 1898.

 Initially its Regimental Headquarters was in the Guildhall but from 1907 to 1914 it was in Finsbury Square, the funds being raised from the City of London and from the Livery Companies.
 Upon the establishment of the Territorial Force in 1908 it was retitled the 1st City of London Imperial Yeomanry and at the start of WW1 it consisted of four Squadrons attached to the London Mounted Brigade.

 The Regiment served as dismounted infantry in Gallipoli where it fought in the battle of Scimitar Hill and suffered heavy casualties.
 It was then evacuated to Egypt, moved to Salonika in 1916, and returned to Egypt to participate in the advance into Ottoman-controlled Palestine.
 In 1918 it formed E (later 103) Battalion, Machine Gun Corps, serving on the Western Front.
 After the reconstitution of the Territorial Force in 1920 the Regiment was reduced to a Battery of the 11th (HAC & COLY) Brigade RHA.